Bills' injury updates: Phillips, Benford, Kumerow out against Ravens

 Asked specifically about wide receiver Gabe Davis, who was downgraded from limited Wednesday to not practicing Thursday, McDermott said, "We’re just going to evaluate where it goes and take it one day at a time."

 McDermott told reporters that Davis aggravated the injury in practice and "we gave him a day."
-He is "on schedule" to practice Friday.
+He is "on schedule" to practice Friday and was listed as questionable for Sunday's game.

-McDermott also said that practice squad cornerback Xavier Rhodes, signed this week, is unlikely to be ready to play with a hsmstring injury.
+He is among seven players listed as questionable.
+The others: cornerbacks Dane Jackson (neck) and Cam Lewis (forearm/knee), safety Jordan Poyer (foot), tight end Dawson Knox (back/hip), center Mitch Morse (elbow) offensive lineman Justin Murray (foot) and defensive tackle Ed Oliver (ankle).
+The seven players listed as questionable were all limited in Friday's practice.

 People are also reading…